naveen-rajesh/Quick-Cart/README.md

 # Quick Cart

 Quick Cart is a web application designed to streamline the shopping experience.
 It allows users to upload image of the products, add them to their cart, and proceed to checkout seamlessly.
-The application is built using Streamlit and is deployed at [quick-cart.streamlit.app](https://quick-cart.streamlit.app).
+The application is built using Streamlit and is deployed at [quick-cart.streamlit.app](https://quick-cart.streamlit.app).The app is trainedd based on the dataset from [GroceryStoreDataset](https://github.com/marcusklasson/GroceryStoreDataset)

 ## Features